STAT545-UBC/STAT545-UBC-original-website/packages01_system-prep.md

   * Minimalist approach (what I do): Install Xcode Command Line Tools.
     - <https://developer.apple.com/downloads/>
     - You will need to sign in with / create a free Apple ID.
-    - Download "Command Line Tools OS 10.xxx for Xcode 7.x" appropriate for you OS version.
+    - Download "Command Line Tools OS 10.xxx for Xcode 7.x" appropriate for your OS version.
   * Install the current release of full Xcode from the Mac App Store.
 WAY more stuff than you need but advantage is App Store convenience.
   * Get older or beta releases of Xcode from <https://developer.apple.com/xcode/download/>.